A premouse inheriting strong cardinals from $V$: Analysis of iterable cephals

-\begin{clmfour} The comparison terminates at some countable stage. \end{clmfour} \begin{proof} We may assume that $B$ is active and $Q$ is type 3, since otherwise every extender used in $(\Tt,\Uu)$ is a premouse extender, and so the usual argument works.
+\begin{clmfour} The comparison terminates at some countable stage. \end{clmfour} \begin{proof} We may assume that $Q$ is type 3, since otherwise every extender used in $(\Tt,\Uu)$ is a premouse extender and the usual argument works.